 He came up with this book in 1206 and the book was so descriptive and detailed that it contained one hundred mechanical devices complete with details on how to go about the construction of each of them.

 However, that was not all as Al-Jazari did a lot more.

-It was Al-Jazari who came up with the concept of a camshaft where cams are connected to a shaft and this he used in his other inventions like the water clocks, automata, and water-raising machines.
+It was Al-Jazari who came up with the concept of a camshaft where cams are connected to a shaft.
+This he used in his other inventions like the water clocks, automata, and water-raising machines.
 But once again, he was not done, he was also the brain behind an early type of the crankshaft.
-Today, crankshafts are very important in billions of vehicles all over the world but very few people know that one of the brains behind the crankshaft is an Islamic scholar.
+Today, crankshafts are very important in billions of vehicles all over the world.
+But very few people know that one of the brains behind the crankshaft is an Islamic scholar.

 A true genius in mechanical engineering, he also contributed to the development of early kinds of mechanical controls, escapement mechanism (as seen in a rotating wheel), suction pumps, segmental gear and so on.
 Some of his other impressive inventions include early kinds of water supply system controlled by water and gears.

 Al-Jazari transformed mechanical engineering in a manner that is so profound that even the legendary Leonardo da Vinci was influenced by his works on automata.
 Modern-day experts on robotics also greatly draw inspiration from the works of Al-Jazari.
 Apart from his outstanding brilliance, he was also very devoted as a Muslim and he dutifully worshipped Almighty Allah (SWT) as the source of all knowledge.
 May our Creator endow us with immense knowledge and ease all our affairs, aameen.